Tropical Storm Nestor forms, threatening US Gulf Coast

-MIAMI (AP) — Tropical Storm Nestor formed in the Gulf of Mexico on Friday, threatening the northern Gulf Coast with rising seawater, high winds and heavy rains.
+TALLAHASSEE, Fla.
+(AP) — Tropical Storm Nestor bore down on the northern Gulf Coast with high winds, surging seas and heavy rains Friday evening, threatening to hit an area of the Florida Panhandle devastated one year ago by Hurricane Michael.

-The National Hurricane Center said high winds and dangerous storm surge were likely along parts of the northern Gulf Coast, plus heavy rain that could help a parched region deal with a drought.

-Conditions were expected to get worse along the coast late Friday into early Saturday.
-Events including high school football games were canceled or postponed, but officials were trying to calm fears of a hard hit similar to Hurricane Michael last year.
+But unlike Michael, a powerful storm that left thousands of people homeless and nearly wiped the Panhandle city of Mexico Beach off the map, Florida wasn’t bracing for a catastrophe.

+“We’ve done very little preparation only because there’s nothing really to prepare for,” said Mexico City Beach Mayor Al Cathey.
+“We haven’t seen any alarm at all.”

 Nestor was forecast to hit the coast around Mexico Beach on Saturday morning without strengthening into a hurricane.
 Blasted by Michael in October 2018, the area is still trying to recover.

+But officials were trying to calm fears of a hard hit similar to Michael last year.

+Forecasters said Nestor was centered Friday evening about 215 miles (340 kilometers) southwest of Panama City, Florida.
+It had top sustained winds of 60 mph (95 kph) and was moving to the northeast at 22 mph (35 kph).

-A tropical storm warning was in effect from the Mississippi-Alabama line to Yankeetown, Florida, and from Grand Isle, Louisiana, to the mouth of the Pearl River.
+A tropical storm warning was in effect from Navarre, Florida, to Yankeetown, Florida.
+A storm surge warning is in effect for Indian Pass, Florida, to Clearwater Beach, Florida.

+The hurricane center said Nestor was expected to head inland across the Panhandle on Saturday morning and cross parts of the Southeast over the weekend before moving into the Atlantic off North Carolina by late Sunday.

 Forecasters expect blustery winds and heavy rain in parts of Alabama, Georgia and northern Florida, reaching the Carolinas and Virginia by Sunday.